 - Disadvantages of being a translator

-- How to become a Japanese translator?
+- How to become a Japanese translator in 2025?

 - Where can I find translation projects?